-Table 2 Reaction of thirty-seven rice varieties to three most virulent isolates of Xanthomonas oryzae pv. oryzae rice, are not necessarily able to induce similar reaction in other varieties.
+Table 3 Reaction of forty-one YAU rice lines and two check varieties to three most virulent isolates of Xanthomonas oryzae pv. oryzae rice, are not necessarily able to induce similar reaction in other varieties.
 YAU-1211-71-1-1 and Sinthukha varieties showed moderate resistance to isolate III (Pyinmana) in the present study.
 The YAU-1211-71-1-1 may also contain a resistance gene (Xa21) because it was developed from a cross of Sinthukha, a popular variety which is resistant to bacterial blight disease (and as mentioned, carries the resistance gene Xa21), and Long 8, a hybrid rice variety which is high yielding.